agntcy/acp-spec/docs/README.md

 ```

 #### Retrieve an agent from its name and version
-In this case the client known name and version of an agent (e.g. learnt from the manifest) and wants to retrieve its `id` to interact with the agent.
+In this case the client knows name and version of an agent (e.g. learnt from the record in the Agent Directory) and wants to retrieve its `id` to interact with the agent.

 ```mermaid
 sequenceDiagram